Latin name: Capsicum annuum, Capsicum frutescens – Solanaceae

 Common name: Cayenne, chili pepper, chile

 Cayenne comes from the same Capsicum genus that includes many other peppers like habaneros and jalapenos.
 Capsicum peppers are from the western hemisphere where they have been used for thousands of years.
-The word Capsicum is derived from a Greek word meaning “to bite.”
+The word Capsicum derives from the Greek word kapto meaning “to bite.”

 My teacher George derived his love of Cayenne from herbalist Dr. John Christopher, a Mormon doctor who espoused the virtues of cayenne in almost every formula he shared.
-Rosemary Gladstar used to say that you knew Dr. Christopher had given a lecture in town because the apothecaries and health food stores would be out of cayenne for weeks afterwards!
+Rosemary Gladstar says that you knew Dr. Christopher had given a lecture in town because the apothecaries and health food stores would be out of cayenne for weeks afterwards!

 CAUTION: Never use cayenne on broken skin.
 Consume cayenne with food.
 Some people may find even small amounts of cayenne irritating.
 The oils in the pepper, especially the seeds, can burn the skin and eyes.
 Avoid mucus membranes as the pepper’s oils can burn them.
 Always thoroughly wash your hands when working with cayenne and consider wearing gloves if you are processing the whole fruit.
 Cayenne pepper is HOT.
 Do not utilize with people with hot constitutions or hot conditions.